 To think through the approach regarding methodology further, it is helpful to draw parallels with disciplines that come out of identity studies, such as Gender Studies or Dalit Studies, or disciplines such as Disability Studies that have a strong advocacy instinct of placing the applicability of knowledge in real-world situations as continuous with textual or theoretical study.
-When one brings the lens of Gender Studies to any text or situation, one reads and unpacks the text/situation by foregrounding questions about gender dynamics, power hierarchies and bias in gender equations – this could happen through applying any of the tools mentioned above (such as critical close reading or collecting/analysing ethnographic data).
+When one brings the lens of Gender Studies to any text or situation, one reads and unpacks the text/situation by framing questions about gender dynamics, power hierarchies and bias in gender equations – this could happen through applying any of the tools mentioned above (such as critical close reading or collecting/analysing ethnographic data).
 Simultaneously, a feminist or queer or disability rights approach/scholarship is also a sensibility – a way of linking the empirical with the theoretical, a sensibility that frames the way we look at both scholarship and real world manifestations.
 Equally, a literary engagement with medicine can’t be about a gathering that reads poetry together (though those are welcome too) but needs to look at the questions we ask of this poetry, the ways in which we can stay between the lines, the constructions of form and affect within the line, or how it unpacks ideas of suffering or healing.
 This is what Medical Humanities in its full expression ought to do as a discipline – to bring the methodologies of the Humanities to any text/situation situated at the overlap (and vast terrain) of health sciences and social studies, and do so with the awareness that it is an advocacy position.
 A critical thinking with specific tools that is sustained through both theory and praxis.
 Such a medical humanities scholar, therefore, does not just want to say that medicine and humanities have shared roots or close interactions, or even that it is an affective space, but advocates for this space to be reflexive, meaningful and action-oriented.

-One readily acknowledges that the medical curriculum is demanding and that students have very packed schedules.
-There are several layers and units of knowledge about the human body’s anatomy and pathology, health conditions and pharmacology, specialisations and practical knowledge to be effectively taught in a few semesters to create competent conscientious doctors.
-However, this surely cannot preclude some option of offering electives that can incorporate different approaches from the Humanities – on language and literature, on history and visual arts, on philosophy and ethics, on politics and law, on gender and sexuality, on mental health – all within the context of the practice and research of medicine.
-After all, the art of diagnosis, as is the common consensus, has as much to do with one’s finesse and depth of knowledge as it does with the ability to think creatively and critically.

 A hybrid discipline like Medical Humanities, with its two disciplines conjoined, is shaped by a belief in the vitality of interdisciplinary and non-hierarchical conversations across disciplinary boundaries.
 This would only be sustainable if both components of the field – ‘medical’ and ‘humanities’ were given equal validity and weightage.
 While it is completely understandable and acceptable that Humanities has to work within the parameters of medical education, we need to continue to seek more clarity on how to locate and explore subjects from the Humanities within the existing medical educational process.